UMN-LATIS/history-xr/_projects/virtual-fort-snelling-player.md

 unity_dir: virtual-fort-snelling-webgl
 ---

-> Tip: press the `enter` key to hide the cursor, and the `escape` key to make it visible again.
+> Tip: press the `enter` key to show and hide the cursor.